10 recommended Japanese whiskies [at low price – up to 5,000 yen]

 1. What is Japanese Whisky?

-We usually use the term “Japanese whiskey” without paying much attention to it, but in fact, on February 16, 2021, the Japan Western Whiskey Brewers Association established the “Standard for Labeling Japanese Whiskey” as a voluntary standard.
+We usually use the term “Japanese whisky” without paying much attention to it, but in fact, on February 16, 2021, the Japan Western whisky Brewers Association established the “Standard for Labeling Japanese whisky” as a voluntary standard.
 First, a brief explanation of this standard is given below.

 1-1.
 Voluntary Standards for Japanese Whisky